mccdgm/student-resources/resources.md

 #### Text

 * [lipsum](http://www.lipsum.com/) The classic: generate paragraphs of Lorem Ipsum
+* [Lists.Design](http://lists.design/) A gallery of real data ready to be placed in your design, with lists of things like airports, colors, addresses, dates, headlines, and way more
 * [Meet the Ipsums](http://meettheipsums.com/) "Where all ipsums come together".
 Sick of Lorem Ipsum?
 You've got choices!

 ## Branding